“Blessed are the flexible, for they shall not be bent out of shape”

 Hatha Vinyasa classes focus on moving with the breath.
 Traditional Hatha asanas are woven together in dynamic sequences, allowing you to build strength, balance and flexibility.
 This class includes pranayama (breathing practices).
 Suitable for more mobile students.

-Yin Yoga focuses on healing and remoulding the connective tissue in the body through sustained, gentle stretch.
-It is based on TCM and Ayurvedic principles and works on the meridians in the body to facilitate the free flow of energy.
+Yin Yoga focuses on healing and regenerating the connective tissue in the body through sustained, gentle stretch.
+It is based on Traditional Chinese Medicine and Ayurvedic principles and works on the meridians in the body to facilitate the free flow of energy.
 This class includes pranayama (breathing exercises) and meditation and is very relaxing and restorative.
 Suitable for everyone.

-From time to time, workshops will be offered to focus on specific asanas (postures) or different aspects of yoga practice.
+From time to time, workshops will be offered to focus on different aspects of yoga theory and practice.

 Retreats are held a few times a year and offer the opportunity to completely let go of your day-to-day busyness, to immerse yourself in yoga, giving you time to explore your practice more deeply, and to refresh and renew.